7 Helpful Financial tips for teens

 Here are two important reason every teen should know:

-Steer clear of debt always recognizing the financial pitfalls that leads to debt by avoiding unnecessary spending.
-This can include things like credit card debt, car loans, and student loans.
+Steer clear of debt by recognizing the financial pitfalls that come from unnecessary spending.
+This includes things like credit card debt, car loans, or even student loans you don’t fully understand.

 You are not too young to start learning about investing and financial planning.